joshthedevelopa/dbconnect/README.md

 # dbconnect
-An upcoming PHP library that uses PDO to simplify query codes
+An upcoming PHP library that uses PDO to simplify query codes (Coming Soon)